Gigaspaces/xap-docs/site/content/xap/12.3/security/securing-your-data.markdown

 # Executor-Based Remoting

-Executor-based remoting {{%currentjavanet "executor-based-remoting.html" %}} allows you to use remote invocations of POJO services with the Space as the transport layer, using OpenSpaces Executors.
+Executor-based remoting [Java version](../dev-java/executor-based-remoting.html) \|[ .NET version](../dev-dotnet/executor-based-remoting.html) allows you to use remote invocations of POJO services with the Space as the transport layer, using OpenSpaces Executors.
 To invoke a service method, you must have Execute privileges for class `org.openspaces.remoting.ExecutorRemotingTask`.

 # Event-Driven Remoting